Did Bigg Boss 13 Reunite Rashami Desai & Her Mother?

 She thanked her family that they understood when she needed them the most.
 The Uttaran actress revealed that they apologised to each other and the communication is better now.

-When She Realised That Her Family Was Supported Her
+When She Realised That Her Family Was Support Her

 Rashami further added, "When during the family week when my brother's kids arrived that's when I learnt about it.
 I realised my family is there and I have their support.
 I became fearless and that's when I told myself that I am done with the relationship.
 I needed a mental support in the house and I was not getting it."